 Soho is the traditional LGBTQ+ heart of London, but the city is, in general, very welcoming to partygoers of every stripe.

 London hosts one of the biggest Pride events in the world, too, offering some of the best LGBTQ+ nights out in the year.

 There’s always something happening in London.

-Even if bars and clubs aren’t to your taste, you can always take your pick of comedy nights, operas, classical concerts and theatrical performances.
+Even if bars and clubs aren’t to your taste, you don't need to look far for what's on as you can always take your pick of comedy nights, operas, classical concerts and theatrical performances throughout the city.